sammyremi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-working with pointers arrays and strings
+working with pointers arrays and strings in C